-On JLupin Next Server the business logic are deployed as set of POJOs configured by Spring IOC and archived as a microservice (let's call it microApp.jar) and exposed as services through Main Server.
+On JLupin Next Server the business logic are deployed as set of Plain Of Java Objects (POJOs) configured by Spring IOC and archived as a microservice (let's call it microApp.jar) and exposed as services through Main Server.
 The communication between API gateway / Web layer and the new microservice is done through built-in load balancer and binary protocols (well, http is no longer necessary to exchange data between microservices).

 This is the great starting point from which crucial part of splitting your application into microservice begins.

 Another benefits of doing it on JLupin Next Server:

 Now you are ready to go further and start gaining business benefits coming from microservices.
 The are plenty of ways of splitting monoliths into microservices and usually some of them are used simultaneously.
 We are going to show some basic examples to discover its advantages, but please remember that the best way of splitting your code depends on the complexity of your application and the goals that you want to achieve by going into microservices.

 The first "split vector" is based on business domains.
 This is a classical approach that is applicable for most cases and is suitable for the first split.
 Let's assume It consists of three basic business domains: